Crashout Schoolgirl and Degen Teacher

-Tsuiraku JK to Haijin Kyōshi (墜落JKと廃人教師) is a Japanese manga series written and illustrated by sora.
+Crashout Schoolgirl and Degen Teacher (墜落JKと廃人教師, Tsuiraku JK to Haijin Kyōshi) is a Japanese manga series written and illustrated by Sora.
 It was serialized in Hakusensha's Hana to Yume manga magazine from July 2017 to June 2024.
 It was initially intended to be a short series, but resumed serialization in February 2018.
-A live-action television drama aired on MBS TV's Drama Tokku programming block between April and June 2023.
-A second season premiered in June 2024.
+A live-action television drama aired on MBS TV's Drama Tokku programming block from April to June 2023.
+A second season aired from June to July 2024.

+Synopsis

+High school student Mikoto Ochiai decides to take her own life after being painfully rejected by her great love.
+However, at the last minute, her young teacher, Jin Haiba, stops her.
+To convince her to live, he proposes a relationship, which Ochiai ultimately agrees to, deciding it's worth a try before she dies.
+Haiba confesses that he fell in love with her because of her kindness.
+From then on, he appears whenever Ochiai is going through difficult times, trying to comfort her and distract her from negative thoughts.
+Over time, she truly falls in love with him.
+However, because Haiba is her teacher, Ochiai refuses to admit it and hides her feelings.